quarkus-release/release/README.md

 To start a release, create a [new issue](https://github.com/quarkus-release/release/issues/new?assignees=&labels=kind%2Frelease&projects=&template=release.yml).
 It will start a workflow run that will guide you through the release process.

-If you have any questions about the process, please contact @gsmet.
+If you have any questions about the process, please ping `@gsmet`.

 ### Good to know